redhummingbird7/0xrommel/content/posts/Who Not How.md

 - Looking ahead at the next quarter, what new developments, projects, or goals are giving you the greatest sense of excitement?
 - What are the five new "jumps" (progress) you can now achieve that will make your next 90 days a great quarter regardless of what else happens?

-The MF idea is very similar to the "retrospective" idea used in **Agile**.
+The MF idea is very similar to the "retrospective" idea used in **Agile/Scrum** ceremonies.
 A look back into the past to see what worked well and what needs improvement is quite helpful.

-## 3. What I don't like about it
+## 3. Some Comments

 The book is a great read.
 I highly recommend it to everyone.

 One minor thing I kind of don't like is sometimes the book sounds like a big advertisement to the authors' "Strategic Coach" coaching service.

-I think hiring a "coach" is great if you have the money.
-But, sometimes some coaches do charge so much but are not worth it.
-Also, I think having a mentor and a mastermind group can also be a good "who" or a team of "whos" that can help without the need to hire a coach.

 ## 4. Where to Buy